stormwaterheatmap/website/blog/2023-05-15-imperviousness/index.md

 ---
-slug: welcome
+slug: Imperviousness
-title: 583 Square Miles of Imperviousness
+title: 375,000 Acres of Imperviousness
 authors: [cnilsen]
 tags: [imagery, imperviousness]
 ---

-## 583 square miles!
+## 375,000 acres!

 That's how much impervious surface there is in the Puget Sound region, according to land cover data developed for the Puget Sound Stormwater Heatmap.
 These images show